German occupation of the Channel Islands: Fortification and construction

-The fifth category of labour were British conscientious objectors and Irish citizens.
+The fifth category of labour comprised British conscientious objectors and Irish citizens.
 As many of the islands' young men had joined the armed forces at the outbreak of war, there was a shortfall in manual labour on the farms, particularly for the potato crop; 150 registered conscientious objectors associated with the Peace Pledge Union and 456 Irish workers were recruited for Jersey.
 Some chose to remain and were trapped by the occupation.
 Some of the conscientious objectors were communists and regarded the German-Soviet pact as a justification for working for the Germans.
 Others participated in non-violent resistance activities.
 As the Irish workers were citizens of a neutral country (see Irish neutrality during World War II), they were free to work for the Germans as they wished and many did so.
 The Germans attempted to foster anti-British and pro-IRA sympathies with propaganda events aimed at the Irish (see also Irish Republican Army – Abwehr collaboration in World War II).
 John Francis Reilly convinced 72 of his fellow Irishmen in 1942 to volunteer for employment at the Hermann Göring ironworks near Brunswick.
 Conditions were unpleasant and they returned to Jersey in 1943.
 Reilly stayed behind in Germany to broadcast on radio and joined the Sicherheitsdienst (SD).

 The Channel Islands were amongst the most heavily fortified parts of the Atlantic Wall, particularly Alderney which is the closest to France.
 On 20 October 1941 Hitler signed a directive, against the advice of Commander-in-Chief von Witzleben, to turn the Channel Islands into an "impregnable fortress".
 In the course of 1942, one twelfth of the resources funnelled into the whole Atlantic Wall was dedicated to the fortification of the Channel Islands.
 Hitler had decreed that 10% of the steel and concrete used in the Atlantic Wall go to the Channel Islands.
 It is often said the Channel Islands were better defended than the Normandy beaches, given the large number of tunnels and bunkers around the islands.
 By 1944 in tunnelling alone, 244,000 m3 of rock had been extracted collectively from Guernsey, Jersey, and Alderney (the majority from Jersey).
 At the same point in 1944 the entire Atlantic Wall from Norway to the Franco-Spanish border, excluding the Channel Islands, had extracted some 225,000 m3.